 Child First provides extensive training and technical support for staff:

-Four in-person Learning Sessions, interspersed with action periods of practice and continual improvement over a 12-month period, generally for new Affiliate Agencies or major expansion
+Four in-person Learning Sessions, interspersed with action periods of practice and continual improvement over a 6-8 month period, for new Affiliate Agencies or major expansion

 Trauma-informed Child-Parent Psychotherapy (CPP) Training